tedztar/mcstatusbot/README.md

 # To-Do
 - Switch from activity status to voice channel update for server status
+- Support for monitoring multiple Minecraft servers with voice channels
+- Switch fields in server status embed to code snippets
-- Allow status command to accept parameter for any IP address
+- Switch from self-host to global-host for bot
-- Allow for self-host, Heroku deployment, and invite link
-- Remove restart command
+- Per-server settings using Keyv or Enmap